maxz1985/docs/Writerside/topics/AWS-Lambda-Permissions.md

 }
 ```
 ## Permissions that other AWS users and entities need to call Lambda
-As an example, let's grant the API Gateway permission to invoke a Lambda function.
+As an example, let us grant the API Gateway permission to invoke a Lambda function.

 Amazon API Gateway gets permission to invoke your function from the **function's resource-based policy**.